"There are no right answers to wrong questions." - Ursula K. Le Guin.

 Remove constraints and get silly.

-Consider wild and outlandish options or ‘what if’ possibilities considering if time and money was no object.
+Consider wild and outlandish options or ‘what if’ possibilities imagining that time and money was no object.

 Add constraints and get creative.

 Ask new questions by imposing constraints.
 You might consider using Parkinson’s Law to Timebox or apply limits on other resources.